Admissions - MFA in Creative Writing

 · A writing sample in your preferred genre, including either ten to twelve poems or up to thirty pages (double-spaced) of prose.
 Hybrid-form work must not exceed thirty pages.

-· Letters of recommendation, from professors or other persons situated to speak about your potential for graduate Creative Writing study
+· Three letters of recommendation, from professors or other persons situated to speak about your potential for graduate Creative Writing study.

 · TOEFL or IELTS scores, if applicable